-CSU-Pueblo's Social Work Department has two sites: one in Pueblo, identified as the main campus program, and one in Colorado Springs, identified as an alternate site.
+CSU-Pueblo's Social Work Department has two sites: one in Pueblo, identified as the main campus program, and one in Colorado Springs, identified as the Towers site.
 The Colorado Springs site is administered by the CSU-Pueblo Social Work Department in coordination with the Division of Extended Studies at CSU-Pueblo.
+For the Master of Social Work program, both sites are utilized by all students.
+Saturday courses, which all students attend, are held at the Towers site, and Sunday courses (again, attended by all student) are held in Pueblo at the main campus.